OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Secure Key Import into Keystore

 Android Pie adds the ability to import keys securely into the `AndroidKeystore`.
-First `AndroidKeystore` generates a key pair using `PURPOSE_WRAP_KEY` which should also be protected with an attestation certficate, this pair aims to protect the Keys being imported to `AndroidKeystore`.
-The encypted keys are generated as ASN.1-encoded message in the `SecureKeyWrapper` format which also contains a description of the ways the imported key is allowed to be used.
+First `AndroidKeystore` generates a key pair using `PURPOSE_WRAP_KEY` which should also be protected with an attestation certificate, this pair aims to protect the Keys being imported to `AndroidKeystore`.
+The encrypted keys are generated as ASN.1-encoded message in the `SecureKeyWrapper` format which also contains a description of the ways the imported key is allowed to be used.
 The keys are then decrypted inside the `AndroidKeystore` hardware belonging to the specific device that generated the wrapping key so they never appear as plaintext in the device's host memory.

 <img src="Images/Chapters/0x5e/Android9_secure_key_import_to_keystore.png" alt="Secure key import into Keystore" width="500">